 For Trailhead’s portfolio companies this strategy has played out in several ways.
 For example, Telesense (grain quality monitoring software), is working with most of the biggest global grain players, many of whom were introduced by McDonald Pelz.
 EarthSense (autonomous robotics) is working with Bayer, Corteva, and BASF on the seed breeding phenotyping business.
 The team is also connecting Earthsense to Cargill, General Mills, with the thinking that EarthSense can be the low-cost provider to help scale cover cropping.
 HowGood (product sustainability database) is working with several of the largest CPG brands to help them better understand and clean up their supply chains.
 The team is actively introducing Vence (virtual fencing) to large ranchers and feedlots who are seeking enabling technology to implement holistic cattle management at scale for grassfed beef production.
 And White Leaf (consumer food brand) has the potential to be acquired by a major CPG brand who wants to extend into this biodynamic/regenerative/pure ingredient category.

 “We believe that the urgency of the environmental and human health crises require a big tent strategy,” says Wall.
 “This tactic requires that we compel entrenched commercial food and ag interests with empirical economic benefits, longer duration stewardship, and new science for human and planetary health.”

 There’s no doubt that this level of food system transformation will take significant time and resources, but for Trailhead there is no letting up.
-They are targeting a final close for Regeneration Fund 1 in December 2021 with a hard cap of $50 million.
+They are targeting a final close for Regeneration Fund 1 in December 2021.

 “The alternative of staying on our current path of industrial food and ag is untenable,” says Lewis.
 “People want to be healthy and resilient.
 Ecosystems want to be diverse and symbiotic.
 The technology revolution hasn’t been very well applied to food and agriculture yet.”